ktraan/Javascript-Notes/README.md

 - ``.nextSibling`` will give the next node
     - ``.children`` will show the children of the element
 - ``.insertBefore`` will insert the nodes before
+- ``.children`` will show the children of the nodelist
+- ``.childrenNodes`` will show all of the children of the nodelist.
+This will also include any text that is included in the HTML
+- ``.parentNode`` will return the parents of the node.
+- ``.insertBefore(item1, item2)`` will insert the first element before the last element
+- ``.removeChild`` will remove the child

+### Setting Attributes
+- In JS, we want to change the behaviour of a DOM node we can change it's attributes(the attributes of the HTML tag)
+- ``.setAttribute(attributeName, what to set the attribute to)``